Calamity210/BirbLang/docs/docs/Core/map.md

 `bool isEmpty`

-True is this Map is empty
+Returns a bool that is true if this Map is empty.

 **Example**
 ```dart